 An STM action (such as the result of putR) is, like an IO action, merely a value.
 It doesn't do anything until it is performed.
-Unlike an IO action, an STM action is performed using the function atomic which converts an STM action to an IO action that when performed performs the STM action.
+An STM action is performed by using the function atomic which converts an STM action to an IO action that when performed performs the STM action.

-'''

-atomic :: STM a -> IO a

-main = do { ...; atomic (putR r 3) ; ... }

-'''

-atomic is a primitive of Haskell's STM system.
-When the action is a performed it
+atomic :: STM a -> IO a main = do { ...; atomic (putR r 3) ; ... } atomic is also a primitive of Haskell's STM system.
+When an STM action is performed it: